petersoapes/IFD/Analysis_md.md

 #### Range and Minimums of IFD measures.

 The following plots display the ranges of IFDs, the min and max distances between two foci.
-Figure out how to assess these relationships with the proportion of object classes.
-For example test hypothesis that smaller range has a smaller proportion of 3COs.
+Check effects of 3COs.
+These data could skew the min IFD values.
+The current data frame, has a column with a counter of 3CO per cell.

 How could variation in min IFD values, play a role in regulation of IFD.